Growth of structure in interacting vacuum cosmologies: Introduction

 Cosmology with a cosmological constant and cold dark matter has become the standard model of the universe, known as $\Lambda$CDM.
 This model has proved to be successful when tested against a range of precise observations \cite{planck}.
 However, despite these successes, the problem remains that the vacuum energy density observed today is much lower than the theoretical value predicted by quantum field theories \cite{weinberg02}.
 Thus there is a need to find a mechanism to understand the small value of the dark energy density required by observations.
 If the origin of dark energy is not a cosmological constant, then alternative models \cite{Ozer} should be considered to explain the current accelerated expansion of the universe.
 Often this is done by introducing additional fields whose dynamics modify the dark energy equation of state and determine the present density \cite{Copeland:2006wr}.

-An alternative approach is to instead consider an interacting vacuum energy whose present value is dependent on energy-momentum transfer with existing matter fields.
+An alternative approach is to instead consider an interacting vacuum energy whose present value is dependent on energy-momentum transfer with existing matter fields\footnote{This differs from interacting dark energy models which introduce additional dark energy fields interacting with dark matter~\cite{Wetterich:1994bg,Amendola:1999qq,Holden:1999hm,He:2008tn,Valiviita:2008iv,Koyama:2009gd,Tsujikawa:2012hv,Marcondes:2016reb}. }.
 Since the physics underlying the dark sector is still unknown, it could be that vacuum energy and dark matter interact directly and exchange energy.
-Unified dark matter models, such as the generalised Chaplygin gas (gCg) \cite{kam, Fabris, Bento,Sandvik:2002jz}, can easily be decomposed into two interacting components \cite{bento,degeneracy}, one representing dark matter density, $\rho_{dm}$, and the other the vacuum energy, $\rho_V$.
-The energy exchange implied by this decomposition can be written for the gCg model as $Q=3\alpha H\rho_{dm}\rho_{V}/\rho$ \cite{Wands}, where $\alpha$ is a dimensionless parameter constant.
+Unified dark matter models, such as the generalised Chaplygin gas (gCg) \cite{kam, Fabris, Bento,Sandvik:2002jz}, can easily be decomposed into two interacting components \cite{bento,degeneracy}, one representing dark matter density, $\rho_{\rm dm}$, and the other the vacuum energy, $\rho_V$.
+The energy exchange implied by this decomposition can be written for the gCg model as $Q=3\alpha H\rho_{\rm dm}\rho_{V}/\rho$ \cite{Wands}, where $\alpha$ is a dimensionless parameter constant.
 For $\alpha<0$ there is more matter today compared with $\Lambda$CDM if we start with the same amount of primordial matter at high redshift.
 One particular case is given by $\alpha=-0.5$, which corresponds to a dark matter created at a constant rate due to a decaying vacuum energy \cite{Borges}.
 This particular model has been shown competitive with the $\Lambda$CDM model when tested against observational data including LSS, SNe Ia and integrated Sachs-Wolfe (ISW) constraints \cite{saulo, hermano}.
 On the other hand a full analysis of CMB+ISW constraints on the decomposed gCg model gives the bounds $-0.15<\alpha<0.26$ \cite{Wang:2013qy}, while a joint analysis of LSS, SNe Ia and the position of the first peak of CMB has lead to $-0.39<\alpha<-0.04$ ($2\sigma$) \cite{note}.
+The results of analysis using Planck data for the CMB anisotropy spectrum is consistent with $|\alpha| \leq 0.05$ \cite{vom}.